-As we listened to this story, we might have heard how John carefully crafts his description of this miraculous event into a drama set in six scenes.
-It might also help in understanding this incident to recall that before these events took place, Jesus spoke to the people in the Temple, saying, "I am the light of the world.
+I feel a bit like a movie or drama critic here.
+We have just heard a marvelous drama from John's gospel, and I think we need to see how the drama is structured so we can recognize the underlying message or messages.
+It helps to recognize that John carefully crafted his description of this miraculous event into a drama set in six scenes.
+It also helps to recall that before these events took place, Jesus spoke to the people in the Temple, saying, "I am the light of the world.
 Whoever follows me will never walk in darkness but will have the light of life."
-On that occasion the Pharisees dismissed Jesus and his claim, declaring that his testimony was not valid because he was testifying on his own behalf.
-Now this controversy between Jesus and the Pharisees deepens, and leads ominously to his third prediction of his coming death.
+On that occasion the Pharisees didn't get into it - they simply dismissed Jesus and his claim, declaring that his testimony was not valid because he was testifying on his own behalf.
+Here the controversy between Jesus and the Pharisees deepens, and leads ominously to his third prediction of his coming death.

 In the opening scene, Jesus walks along, accompanied by his disciples, and encounters a man blind from birth.
-His disciples, ever the eager students willing to demonstrate that they had been paying attention to his teaching, try to put a theological spin on the man's blindness.
-In a kind of "who did this?" they ask if the man's blindness is his fault, or his parents'.
+His disciples, ever the eager students willing to demonstrate they had been paying attention to his teaching, try to put a theological spin on the man's blindness.
+In a kind of "what does this mean?" they ask if the man's blindness is his fault, or his parents'.
 The poor disciples really aren't portrayed in the best of light in the gospels, are they?
 After all, I can kind of understand why they might ask whether it was due to the parents' sin, but since the man was blind from birth it doesn't make much sense to ask if he was blind because of his own sin.
 I don't think even the toughest Pharisee would have argued that the child in the womb was capable of sinning, so it's not the brightest of questions, and Jesus appropriately dismisses it and declares that it was because God's work might be revealed in him.

-Now, at this the blind man could surely be excused for asking, "why me?"
-He surely deserves sainthood, or at least some kind of bonus in heaven.
+Now, at this the blind man could surely be excused for asking, "why are you picking on me?"
+Surely he deserves sainthood, or at least some kind of bonus in heaven.
 Born blind that he might reveal God's work is at best kind of a double-edged honour, and it gets worse for him as the drama plays out.
 In any event, here in Scene 1 Jesus heals him, restores his sight, and then leaves the story.